User Guide

 Murxla generates API trace files if an issue is encountered.
 Replaying a trace file with Murxla executes the exact same API call sequence that was executed when recording the trace and will trigger the same error behavior.

-In the above example,
+In the example below,

 seed 2287b2bd77a3b84c

-triggered an issue in Bitwuzla.
+triggered an issue in Bitwuzla (prior to version 0.1).

 Murxla stores the API trace